 What are the eligibility requirements to place sports wagers in Indiana?

 Bettors need to be at least 21 years of age and possess valid identification.
 Note that players don’t need to hold residence or be in the state of Indiana to set up a real-money account, they just need to have two feet planted in the state to place a wager.

 How can I deposit money online?

 Indiana online sportsbooks offer a number of viable depositing and withdrawal methods, including:

 - ACH (eCheck)

 - Visa / MasterCard credit & debit cards

-- PayNearMe: Pay with cash at any eligible 7-Eleven or CVS
+- PayNearMe: Pay with cash at any eligible 7-Eleven, CVS, or Family Dollar

 - Cash at the affiliated retail casino cage